Selling To Netflix 2024

 What will viewers learn about in your documentary?
 After you’ve answered the first question, ask yourself: who are the people in this story?
 The better you can define your subject(s), and WHY they belong in the story, the clearer your story will be.

-2. Do you have access?
+2. Do you have unique access?

 3. Do your subject(s) do as they preach?
 What actions would you film to communicate their personality to an audience?